When it comes to communication in nursing or if your a health care professional, then hopefully you will never be heard saying something like...

-Placing a stethoscope in his ears and giving the bell to the wife, she was encouraged to tell him she was there.
+Placing listening part of a stethoscope in his ears and giving the bell part of the stethoscope to the wife, she was encouraged to tell him she was there.
 She told him she loved him and she will always be here for him.

 Then she told him that it was OK.
 "It is OK to go.
 I will be fine.
 The kids will be fine.
 It is OK to go.

 Well, on completing those words, he scrunched his closed eyelids.
 Communication in nursing is sometimes non-verbal communication.
 Sometimes it is facilitating communication.

 You cannot imagine the joy that last singular communication meant for that wife and the grown children standing around this almost lifeless body.

 She was able to impart her love, emotions and acceptance of the situation in such a way that her dying husband could understand and act on that information, providing feed back that the message received is the message intended and it was accepted.